Hillier Reports Pleasing Growth in Semi-mature Trees in 2018-19

-Hillier Trees are pleased to report signs of confidence and buoyancy in the market, with particular growth in demand for semi-mature trees, despite a backdrop of political uncertainty.
+Hillier Trees is pleased to report signs of confidence and buoyancy in the market, with particular growth in demand for semi-mature trees, despite a backdrop of political uncertainty.

 These figures are extremely heartening and suggest a confident market, with no signs of Brexit concerns slowing down or delaying major projects.
 Growth has been particularly strong too among both the Landscape Contractor and Local Authority markets, with a number of key Hillier customers involved in exciting infrastructure and greening cities projects across the UK.